Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

-\begin{remark} This remark concerns the condition \erf{31} between the 1-form $A$ and the 2-form $B$ which are part of our differential $\mathfrak{G}$-cocycles.
-It is present neither in the Breen-Messing gerbes \cite{breen1} nor in the approach by Aschieri, Cantini and Jurco \cite{aschieri} using non-abelian bundle gerbes \cite{aschieri}, which is discussed in Section \ref{sec3_3}.
+\begin{remark} We remark that condition \erf{31} between the 1-curving $A$ and the 2-curving $B$ of a differential $\mathfrak{G}$-cocycle is present neither in Breen-Messing gerbes \cite{breen1} nor in the non-abelian bundle gerbes of \cite{aschieri}, which we discuss in Section \ref{sec3_3}.
 Breen and Messing call the local 2-form

 which is here zero by \erf{31}, the \emph{fake curvature} of the gerbe.
 In this terminology, transport 2-functors only cover Breen-Messing gerbes with vanishing fake curvature.